 Crafton Hills College offers a comprehensive program of support services to students with disabilities.
-Students who have a hearing impairment, visual impairment, physical disability (permanent or temporary), or a learning disability are eligible for the services which are provided according to individual need.
+Students who have a physical disability or a learning disability are eligible for services, which are provided according to individual need.

 Support services are provided as appropriate.
-These include priority registration, special parking, tram service, notetakers, tutors, and interpreters for the deaf.
+These include priority registration, special parking, tram services, and tutors.
 In addition, specialized counseling, career and program guidance, and community liaison activities are available.